 Still hesitant?
 Understandably so.
 Launching an online community is an investment with no clear indication that it will actually boost engagement, retention, and membership.
 Are you fearful that members won’t post and your community will be a bare wasteland of inactivity?
 Fair.
 That is why you make sure your brand champions, aka the most engaged members in your association, don’t let this happen by providing them with prompts, tools, and conversation starters for free-flowing and ongoing communication between the association, the leaders, and the rest of the membership.

-If your association is thinking about implementing an online community and would like to talk it over with someone who has launched a community, email me and I would be happy to provide guidance, bounce ideas around, or help give you a clearer understanding of moving forward.
+If your association is thinking about implementing an online community and would like to talk it over with someone who has launched a community, get in touch with our team.
+We’d be happy to provide guidance, bounce ideas around, or help give you a clearer understanding of moving forward.